Are We Truly in the End Times?

 Revelation is the final book of the New Testament.
 It’s authorship is almost universally attributed to the Apostle John, written during his exile on the Isle of Patmos, a penal mining colony located between coasts of Greece and Turkey in the Aegean Sea, though even the early church fathers could not universally agree on this.
 John’s authorship has been further contested by some theologians over the centuries, most notably those having a decidedly liberal theological viewpoint.
 However, no one of any serious consequence believes otherwise nowadays; the literary style of Revelation when compared to that of John’s gospel and epistles makes this fairly conclusive.
 One case-in-point: John uses several unique-to-him Greek words in his four books, words which appear nowhere else in the New Testament.

 Biblical scholars have hotly debated the timeframe in which Revelation was written for centuries.
 Some say it was written during the reign of Nero in the 60s AD.
 Legend has it that Nero attempted to have John boiled alive in oil, but John miraculously survived the attempt, so the emperor exiled him to Patmos to get him out of Rome.
 Others believe John wrote it during the reign of Domitian around 95AD.
-That latter date is based upon a 4th-century church historian who was supposedly citing a 3rd-century church father who was in turn citing another dude in the 2nd century who supposed to be a disciple of the Apostle John himself.
+That latter date is based upon a 4th-century church historian who was supposedly citing a 3rd-century church father who was in turn citing another dude in the 2nd century who was supposed to be a disciple of the Apostle John himself.
 It’s kind of a quote of a quote of a quote covering 3 centuries give or take, so it’s not unreasonable to take issue with the provenance of that date.

 That date is crucial because it is the source of much of the theological debate over how Revelation fits into the timeline of history.
 Point-of-fact: dispensationalist eschatology utterly depends conceptually upon the 95AD timeframe.